wouter-veeken/docs/content/config.md

 ## Basics

 Vale looks for its configuration in a file named `.vale` or `_vale`.
 This file may be located in the current working directory, a parent directory or `$HOME`.
-If multiple config files are present, the closest one takes precedence.
+If more than one config file is present, the closest one takes precedence.

 The basic structure of a config file is as follows: